International Center for Spiritual and Ancestral Wisdom (ICSAW)

 The International Center for Spiritual and Ancestral Wisdom (ICSAW) is an organization that is dedicated to preserving ancients’ wisdoms and traditions of indigenous cultures throughout the world.
 ICSAW works on behalf of indigenous communities of North, Central, and South America and stands as the central organization by which all of its international projects are supported under, in bringing great awareness and support to theses projects.

-We are creating The Temple Of The Jaguars to protect and promote the world peace and world’s indigenous cultures and interests at both the regional and international level.
+We are creating the ICSAW Center to protect and promote the world peace and world’s indigenous cultures and interests at both the regional and international level.

 Our vision is to build a more respectful understanding and exchange of all the world’s indigenous cultures for the future of our children’s and beyond for more than seven generation.